mc-wut/mc-wut.github.io/_portfolio/portfolio-1.md

     - Engineer's Estimate
     - Engineer of Record
     - Qualifications and Concerns
-    - Liquidated Damagese
+    - Liquidated Damages

-Each of the rules in our [`variable_grammar.yml`](https://github.com/mc-wut/internship_files/blob/main/variable_grammar.yml) is for the capture of these variables as they occur in the texts.
+Each of the rules in [`variable_grammar.yml`](https://github.com/mc-wut/internship_files/blob/main/variable_grammar.yml) contributes to the capture of these variables as they occur in the texts.

 ##  Variable Grammar
-It would be tedious and unnecessary to cover the detail of every rule in `variable_grammar.yml`, so instead I will highlight the process for a few rules to give a general sense, and after these explanations any other questions should be able to be answered by examining the code.
+It would be tedious and unnecessary to cover the detail of every rule in `variable_grammar.yml`, so instead I will highlight the process for a few rules to give a general sense.
+After these explanations, any other questions should be able to be answered by examining the code.

 ### Example 1: Regex for Dollar - Engineer's Estimate
 The *Engineer's Estimate* is the Engineer of Record's estimate for how much the project will cost overall.
-It shows up in a variety of different formats, and needs to be differentiated from *Liquidated Damages* which is also a dollar amount.
+It shows up in a variety of different formats and needs to be differentiated from *Liquidated Damages* which is also a dollar amount.
 The two differed mainly by length.

 ```yaml
   - name: "5-8-digit-dollar"